 “Without our donors, we wouldn’t have these resources,” says Rogers.
 “Every dollar toward our toy program provides healing—whether it’s an action figure to give a patient on their birthday or a beach ball cut into a G-tube to help a child visualize the procedure, we find a way to use everything.”

-We are no longer accepting drop-off donations of toys because of COVID-19, but the need is still great.
 To provide toys to the children who need them most, browse Child Life’s wish list, which includes registries at Amazon and Target, or make a financial donation.